-Examples of bullying include, but are not limited to:

-- 1. physical violence and attacks, - 2. verbal taunts, name-calling and disparaging language including ethnicallybased or gender-based verbal disparaging language, - 3. sexual harassment including unwanted sexual attention or insulting or degrading sexual remarks or conduct, - 4. threats and intimidation, - 5. extortion or stealing of money and/or possessions, - 6. exclusion from peer groups within the school, - 7. the misuse of electronic communications for the purpose of bullying, harassing, or sexually harassing other students within school or out of school ("cyberbullying"), - 8. targeting of a student based on the student's actual or perceived "differentiating" characteristics such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity or expression, socioeconomic or academic status, physical appearance, or mental, physical, developmental, or sensory disability.
+- A. Examples of bullying include, but are not limited to: - 1. physical violence and attacks; - 2. verbal taunts, name-calling and disparaging language including ethnically-based or gender-based verbal disparaging language (including disparaging language directed toward one's family); - 3. sexual harassment including unwanted sexual attention or insulting or degrading sexual remarks or conduct; - 4. threats and intimidation; - 5. extortion or stealing of money and/or possessions; - 6. exclusion from peer groups within the school;

-Such conduct is disruptive of the educational process and, therefore, bullying is not acceptable behavior in this district and is prohibited.

-Students who engage in any act of bullying, on school grounds, at a school-sponsored or school-related activity, function or program whether on or off school grounds, at a school bus stop, on a school bus or other vehicle owned, leased or used by the Board of Education, or through the use of an electronic device or an electronic mobile device owned, leased or used by the Board of Education, and outside of the school setting if such bullying:

-- 1. creates a hostile environment at school for the victim, - 2. infringes on the rights of the victim at school, or - 3. substantially disrupts the education process or the orderly operation of a school, are subject to appropriate disciplinary action up to and including suspension, expulsion and/or referral to law enforcement officials.
+- 7. the misuse of electronic communications for the purpose of bullying, harassing, or sexually harassing other students within school or out of school ("cyberbullying"); - 8. teen dating violence; - 9. targeting of a student based on the student's actual or perceived "differentiating" characteristics such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity or expression, socioeconomic or academic status, physical appearance, or mental, physical, developmental, or sensory disability. - B. Such conduct is disruptive of the educational process and, therefore, bullying and teen dating violence are not acceptable behavior in this district and are prohibited. - C. Students who engage in any act of bullying and/or teen dating violence on school grounds, at a school-sponsored or school-related activity, function or program whether on or off school grounds, at a school bus stop, on a school bus or other vehicle owned, leased or used by the Board of Education, or through the use of an electronic device or an electronic mobile device owned, leased or used by the Board of Education, and outside of the school setting if such bullying: - 1. creates a hostile environment at school for the victim, - 2. infringes on the rights of the victim at school, or - 3. substantially disrupts the education process or the orderly operation of a school, - are subject to appropriate and escalating disciplinary action up to and including suspension, and expulsion from school, and/or referral to law enforcement officials.